Phone & video interviews

 Obviously a caller can reach your voice mail, so be sure it is appropriate: simple and with your name clearly stated so the employer knows s/he is reaching the intended person, and thus may be more likely to leave a message.

 If you are not in a situation appropriate to receive a call from an employer (noisy location, or quiet location in which you should not be speaking on the phone), let the call go to your voice mail, and return the call promptly in an appropriate location.

 If you do answer your phone, and the employer has reached you at a time when you can't speak with him/her, it's perfectly appropriate to politely explain this and offer to call back at a time convenient to the employer.
 E.g.: "I'm so sorry I'm heading into a class that starts in two minutes.
 Is there a time I can call you back at your convenience?"

-If, in scheduling the phone or skype interview, the employer doesn't tell you the following, you should ask:
+If, in scheduling the phone or video interview, the employer doesn't tell you the following, you should ask:

 Will the employer call you or are you expected to call the employer?

 Most likely the employer will expect to call you, but don't assume; ask if that's not made clear.

 Approximately how long will the interview last?

 It's reasonable for you to know this before you commit; you may need time to get to a class or a job.
 You don't want to feel or seem rushed during the interview because you didn't know how long it would last.